EkoLabs/eko-wp-plugin/readme.txt

 **Show your videos anywhere** Using shortcodes to embed your eko episode in any post type.

+Full How-To use can be found in our (GitHub repository)[https://github.com/EkoLabs/eko-wp-plugin]

 == Features ==
 * Simple & Intuitive
 * Heavy-lifting is done for you